The Wiggles: Controversies

-In 2020, a song released six years earlier titled Pappadum received significant backlash for its portrayal of Indian culture.
+In 2020, a song released six years earlier titled "Pappadum" received significant backlash for its portrayal of Indian culture.
 The song's lyrics are the word pappadum repeated over and over again, and the accompanying music video sees the Wiggles dancing in traditional Indian style whilst wearing sarees, dhotis and waving pappadums about.
 Member Anthony Field, who wrote the song, issued an apology stating that he wrote it as a celebration of Indian culture.
 The song has since been removed from live concerts.

 In 2021, Australian senator Matt Canavan of the National Party accused the Wiggles of going "woke", following the group's introduction of several new ethnically diverse members.
 Canavan stated that "the Wiggles are free to do what they like.
 It was nice while it lasted.
 But you go woke, you go broke".
 His comments were largely criticised by fans welcoming the changes.

 In 2023, the Australian city of Bunbury, Western Australia played the song Hot Potato on loop to deter homeless people from congregating at a popular outdoor shelter area.
 In a statement, the Wiggles said they were "deeply disappointed" to hear that their music was being used for this purpose.
-The city subsequently turned off the song.
+The city subsequently turned off the song after the band approached it.